Galley Kitchen Design Ideas Featuring Quartz Countertops

-An intimate kitchen can still be beautiful and functional.
-From galleys to tiny homes, these five small-kitchen tips have you covered.
+A galley kitchen can still be beautiful and functional.
+From galleys to tiny homes and tiny kitchens, these five small kitchen design tips have you covered.

-A standard 30- to 36-inch-wide oven and cooktop range can often take up much-needed countertop space.
-Look for conveniently sized 20- to 24-inch-wide ranges that can slide into the tightest of areas.
-Some options offer side-opening doors for maximum flexibility.
+Optimize your galley kitchen with space-saving solutions like scaling appliances and incorporating multi-function fixtures.
+A standard 30- to 36-inch-wide oven and cooktop area can often take up much-needed countertop space.
+Look for conveniently sized 20- to 24-inch-wide ovens and stoves that can slide into the tightest areas.
+Some options also offer side-opening doors for maximum flexibility.

-Look for space-saving dishwashers.
+Look for dishwashers that save space.
 Some are the size of a standard cabinet and come with all the wash cycles and features you need.
-Opt for slim refrigerator models like this retro-style mint green Smeg for style that’s to scale.
+Look for slim refrigerator models like this retro-style mint green Smeg for a style that’s to scale.